ESPN Wide World of Sports Complex: Use as a bubble during the COVID-19 pandemic

 In May 2020, due to the ongoing COVID-19 pandemic in the United States, there were reports that both Major League Soccer and the NBA were in talks with Disney to host the teams to have their respective seasons in the complex.

 It was then confirmed that the complex would host both leagues.
 The 2020 Major League Soccer season held the MLS is Back Tournament, which had three regular season matches for each of the 26 teams as well as a bracket tournament to determine a berth into the 2021 CONCACAF Champions League (for a total of 54 matches), from July 8 to August 11.
-On August 11, 2020, the Portland Timbers defeated Orlando City SC 2-1 to win the tournament.
+On August 11, 2020, the Portland Timbers defeated Orlando City SC 2–1 to win the tournament.

 Meanwhile, the 2019–20 NBA season was concluded at the AdventHealth Arena, HP Field House, and the Visa Athletic Center.
 22 teams were invited: the 16 teams in playoff position at the time of the season being put on hold due to the pandemic, including the host Orlando Magic, and the six teams within six games of the eighth and final playoff spot in either conference.
 The three chosen arenas hosted scrimmages, eight regular season games for each team invited to the NBA Bubble starting July 30, a play-in mini-series, and the entirety of the NBA Playoffs and Finals.
-On October 11, 2020, the Los Angeles Lakers defeated the Miami Heat 106-93 to win the best-of-7 series 4-2.
+On October 11, 2020, the Los Angeles Lakers defeated the Miami Heat 106–93 to win the best-of-7 series 4–2.

 In 2021, the NBA G League reached an agreement to host the 2020–21 season exclusively at the complex.
-On March 11, 2021, the Lakeland Magic defeated the Delaware Blue Coats 97-78 to win the championship.
+On March 11, 2021, the Lakeland Magic defeated the Delaware Blue Coats 97–78 to win the championship.

 Venues

 The Stadium at the ESPN Wide World of Sports

 A 7,500 seat baseball stadium built in 1997 also has 2,000 more lawn seating.
 One of the original components of Wide World of Sports, it was formerly known as Champion Stadium, Cracker Jack Stadium and The Ballpark at Disney's Wide World of Sports.
 It was the spring training home of the Atlanta Braves from 1997 to 2019, and the recurring home for the Gulf Coast Braves.
 The Braves initially announced that 2017 would be their final year in the complex, but their departure would be delayed to 2019.
-In 2020, the Atlanta Braves officially moved their spring training site to CoolToday Park located in North Port, FL after 21 years in the ESPN complex.
+In 2020, the Atlanta Braves officially moved their spring training site to CoolToday Park located in North Port, Florida after 21 years in the ESPN complex.
 The stadium has hosted two regular season Major League Baseball series in 2007 and 2008 featuring the Tampa Bay Rays as the home team.